sjsyrek/swift-xml-parser-example/README.md

 2014-07-25: The code works in playground and compiles to executable in Xcode6-Beta3 on my machine, but doesn't seem to work in Beta4.

+2014-08-13: Code works in compiler but not playground in Beta 5 (some issue with NSXMLParser)